absmach/magistrala-docs/docs/security.md

 ## Securing PostgreSQL Connections

-By default, Mainflux will connect to Postgres using insecure transport.
+By default, Magistrala will connect to Postgres using insecure transport.
 If a secured connection is required, you can select the SSL mode and set paths to any extra certificates and keys needed.

 `MF_USERS_DB_SSL_MODE` the SSL connection mode for Users.